Rachel Belden Brooks: Murder and court case

-On January 9, 1865, Belden Brooks' previous enslaver was shot and killed by two men who were subsequently hung for their crime.
-The only witness to the crime was Belden Brook's son, Jack, aged seven or eight, who lived on the Delaney property.
+On January 9, 1865, Daniel Delaney was shot and killed by two men who were subsequently hanged for their crime.
+The two men had been searching for cash on the property.
+The only witness to the crime was Belden Brooks' son, Jack, aged seven or eight, who lived on the Delaney property.
 At the murder trial, Jack was put on the witness stand.
 The defense objected to Jack being called to trial because a black person, "could not, under the law, testify in a criminal trial where a white man was on trial."
 That motion was overruled.
-However, Jack was then rejected as a witness after he could not explain what it meant to be "sworn" and to be a "witness" because, "the boy had not sufficient intelligence to take the oath."
+However, Jack was then rejected as a witness after he could not explain what it meant to be "sworn" and to be a "witness", because "the boy had not sufficient intelligence to take the oath."

 After Delaney's death, Rachel sued the estate for $10,333 in civil court.
 This amount was for payment for work and services by her and her son Noah Newman (over a combined total of 27 years and 10 months).
 She was awarded $1,000, as it was argued that since she and her son were housed and fed by the Delaneys, any additional costs were negated.